28 Stunning Sydney Harbour View Hotel For You

 Darling Harbour is a lively urban centre located just 10 minutes from the CBD.
 It’s one of the largest precincts for shopping, dining, and entertainment in Sydney, and is famous for its outdoor events.
 Some of the most popular tourist attractions in Sydney can be found here, including the Sydney Zoo, Chinese Garden of Friendship, and Sydney Aquarium.

-Adina Apartment Hotel Sydney Harbourside is located just footsteps from some of the world-class attractions of Darling Harbour.
+Adina Apartment Hotel Sydney Darling Harbour is located just footsteps from some of the world-class attractions of Darling Harbour.
 The premier 1 Bedroom King and Twin View rooms feature a balcony, courtyard or partial harbour view.

 In this neighbourhood you’ll also find some of the best dining and hippest bars in Sydney.
 Adina Apartment facilities include a swimming pool, sauna, and fitness centre which overlooks Cockle Bay.